Man hospitalized following Monday afternoon shooting - NewsBreak

 Peoria police investigating early morning ATM break-in

-PEORIA (Heart of Illinois ABC) - Police are investigating after an ATM was broken into early Tuesday morning.
+PEORIA (25 News Now) - Police are investigating after an ATM was broken into early Tuesday morning.
 Just before 5:30 a.m., police responded to an alarm call in the 6000 block of Knoxville Avenue - near the corner of North Prospect Road.
-Upon arrival, officers found an ATM machine...
+Upon arrival, officers found an ATM machine that...

 1 person wounded in shooting near Peoria’s Glen Oak Park

-PEORIA (Heart of Illinois ABC) - Peoria Police said one person was shot in the leg late Wednesday in a shooting that happened near Glen Oak Park.
+PEORIA (25 News Now) - Peoria Police said one person was shot in the leg late Wednesday in a shooting that happened near Glen Oak Park.
 A police spokesperson said officers were called about 10:50 p.m. to the 1100 block of East Republic Street, close to North Central Avenue.
+Police...

 RELATED LOCAL CHANNELS